 Kate has a broad criminal practice, with particular experience defending in cases of fraud, sexual offences and offensive weapons.
 Kate appears before the Health & Care Professions Council and Parole Boards, and works regularly with young or vulnerable clients - including those with schizophrenia, ADHD and personality disorders.
 She prosecutes on behalf of HMRC, FACT, DVSA and the National Probation Service, and is a CPS Panel Advocate (Grade 1).

 Outside court, Kate directs the Schools Consent Project, a charity which delivers workshops to 11-18 year olds on the legal definition of consent and key sexual offences.
 Since 2014, the charity has spoken to over 6000 students in schools across the UK.
-Kate has appeared on BBC Panorama, BBC Newsnight, BBC Victoria Derbyshire, BBC Radio Ulster and in The Times, The Guardian, The Independent, Huffington Post, New Statesman and Vice on the charity’s work and the current legislative landscape.
+Kate has appeared on BBC Panorama, BBC Newsnight, BBC Victoria Derbyshire and in The Times, The Guardian, The Independent, Huffington Post, New Statesman and Vice to discuss the charity’s work and the current legislative landscape.